dilnoza92/schrodinger/README.rst

 * TODO

-*In order to read the input, Pot_example1.txt file should be in the main directory which will contain the potential energy for different positions.
+* In order to read the input, Pot_example1.txt file should be in the main directory which will contain the potential energy for different positions.
 Since we said that the potential energy is constant, I used potential energy equal to 1.
 The variable that contains tha information is pe

-*If one wants to use legendre basis set he or she should open the schodinger/schrodinger.py file and change the variables fourier_check=False and legendre_check=True
+* If one wants to use legendre basis set he or she should open the schodinger/schrodinger.py file and change the variables fourier_check=False and legendre_check=True
 * The fourier is vice versa

-*the constant should be set in 'constant' variable
+* The constant should be set in 'constant' variable

-*the wavefunction I chose is (sin(2*pi*t)+t**3)
+* The wavefunction I chose is (sin(2*pi*t)+t**3)

-* the domain over which the wavefunction is defined is [-1,1] and the variable is called 'positions'
+* The domain over which the wavefunction is defined is [-1,1] and the variable is called 'positions'

-* the size of the basis set is called 'size_basis_set'
+* The size of the basis set is called 'size_basis_set'

-* one can change the position value by changing the value of 'x1'
+* One can change the position value by changing the value of 'x1'

-The example uses size of the basis set of 150
+* The example uses size of the basis set of 150.

-The output will be a vector of coefficient for a partical choice of basis set and will be displayed on the terminal
+* The output will be a vector of coefficient for a partical choice of basis set and will be displayed on the terminal

-The comparison of fourier, legendre and the original wavefunction is given below:
+* The comparison of fourier, legendre and the original wavefunction is given below:

 .. image:: https://github.com/dilnoza92/schrodinger/blob/master/schrodinger/fourier1.png